haessr/haessr/README.md

 I am eager to find a position in the tech industry where I could bring all my skills together to continue improving and learning as a full stack developer.
 I am currently learning TDD concepts and the ReactJS ecosystem.

-I am passionate about languages and during my free time I am learning to play the piano on my own.
+I am passionate about languages and during my free time I learn to play the piano on my own.

 <!--
 **haessr/haessr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.